 So you do not need to contact HMRC about your change in hours and can stay on your Tax Credits.

 Trouble is that even though your wages have dropped you may not see any increase in your Tax Credit award - this is because the way Tax Credits work is that WTC can only be increased due to a drop in your income if your income goes down by £2,500 or more over the current tax year.
-And we’ve just started a new tax year on 6th April 2020.

 Are you getting Housing Benefit for help paying your rent?